AnneH20/Blog-Application/README.md

     - Must fill out all fields to create a new user/write a new article
     - Must have a valid username to write an article (case-sensitive)
 2. Add update feature to update an article's content/a user's information
-3. Migrate off of local Postgres DB to a docker container
-    - Backup the local PostgreSQL DB (`pg_dump -U blog -d blogDB -F c -f /[path]/[to]/[backup file name].sql`)
-    - Create a docker-compose.yml file to run the Postgres container
-       - ```
-         services:
-              db:
-                 image: postgres
-                 environment:
-                    POSTGRES_USER: blog
-                    POSTGRES_PASSWORD:
-                    POSTGRES_DB: blogDB
-                 ports:
-                    - "5432:5432"
-                 volumes:
-                    - pgdata:/var/lib/postgresql/data
-         ```
-    - Run the docker-compose file (`docker-compose up -d`)
-    - Check that docker is working properly and get the `container id` using (`docker ps`)
-    - Restore the backup to the Postgres container (`docker cp /[path]/[to]/[backup file name].sql [container id]:/[backup file name].sql`)
-    - Restore the DB from inside the container
-      - Get bash shell (`docker exec -it [container id] bash`)
-      - Restore the backup (`pg_restore -U blog -d blogDB /[path]/[to]/[backup file name].sql`)
-4. Create tests that cover most of the code
+3. Create tests that cover most of the code
    - Postman tests
    - Unit tests
    - Integration tests
-5. Add a search bar to search for articles (Will take some time to do)
+4. Add a search bar to search for articles (Will take some time to do)

 ## Notes

-When running the PostgreSQL, use `brew services start postgresql` to get your local Postgres running.

-If you are doing actual work (aka working on tickets), you need to stop your local Prosgres with `brew services stop postgresql`

-Using Postgres 14, so the commands might be something like `brew services start postgresql@14` and `brew services stop postgresql@14`

 <details>
 <summary>Database information</summary>